-Dr. Deanna Arnill-Mutzel is a chiropractor in Bellevue, WA.
-Her areas of expertise include spinal decompression, laser treatment, and carpal tunnel syndrome.
+Dr. Deanna Arnill-Mutzel practices chiropractic in Bellevue, WA.
+Her areas of clinical interest consist of spinal decompression, laser treatment, and carpal tunnel syndrome.

-Dr. Steven Matthewson works as a chiropractor in Bellevue, WA and Redmond, WA.
-Dr. Matthewson has a special interest in applied kinesiology and X-rays.
-He honors Labor & Industries and Self-Pay/Uninsured insurance.
+Dr. Steven Matthewson's area of specialization is chiropractic.
+Areas of particular interest for Dr. Matthewson include applied kinesiology and X-rays.
+He accepts Labor & Industries and Self-Pay/Uninsured insurance.
 He has received professional recognition including the following: Member Washington State Chiropractic Association Member-Kido Kwan Federation- Senior student.

 Conditions / Treatments